-2.1.
-PS datasets
+2.1 PS datasets

 Across the years, a number of custom real-world PS datasets have been created to suit the purposes of the proposed approaches.
-Alldrin et al. [4] proposed a dataset consisting of 3 objects lit by roughly a hundred distant light directions.
-The light calibration on terms of positioning and intensity has been performed by using respectively a mirror sphere and a diffuse sphere.
-Xiong et al. [38] have proposed a dataset of 7 objects using 20 directional lights calibrated with two chrome spheres.
+Alldrin et al. [\square] proposed a dataset consisting of 3 objects lit by roughly a hundred distant light directions.
+The light calibration in terms of positioning and intensity has been performed by using respectively a mirror sphere and a diffuse sphere.
+Xiong et al. [\square] have proposed a dataset of 7 objects using 20 directional lights calibrated with two chrome spheres.
 As the approach was mostly modeling PS images with Lamberitan irradiance equations, the material of the objects was quite diffuse.
-A limited number of PS data has been released by Quéau et al. to prove the working principle of an edge preserving method [29] and a multi-spectral PS approach [31].
+A limited number of PS data has been released by Quéau et al. to prove the working principle of an edge preserving method [\square] and a multi-spectral PS approach [\square].

-Although initially designed for evaluating multi-view approaches, the datasets released by Aanæs et al. [1, 2] are useful for works on Photometric Stereo problem as they also contain images under varying illumination.
+Although initially designed for evaluating multi-view approaches, the datasets released by Aanæs et al. $[\square, \square]$ are useful for evaluating PS approaches as they also contain images under varying illumination.

-As most of the methods aimed at tackling the PS problem deal with the far-field setting, recently Shi et al. [34] introduced the first dataset in this category, namely DiLiGenT aimed at evaluating reconstruction methods over a wide variety of materials for 10 different objects.
+As most of the methods aimed at tackling the PS problem deal with the far-field setting, recently Shi et al. [66] introduced the first dataset in this category, namely DiLiGenT aimed at evaluating reconstruction methods over a wide variety of materials for 10 different objects.
 This work also contains a well discussed taxonomy for non-Lambertian and uncalibrated PS approaches.
-96 LEDs were placed several meters away from the objects to approximate directional illumination and the camera (with a 50mm lens) was placed at 1.5m from the object.
-Such distance between the object and the camera/lights system does not provide to this dataset the near-filed light variation studied in many recent approaches.
+Their setup consists of 96 LEDs placed several meters away from the objects to approximate directional illumination and the camera (with a 50mm lens) was placed at 1.5m from the object.
+Such distance between the object and the camera/lights system does not provide to this dataset the near-field light variation studied in many recent approaches.

-Near-field datasets: There are very limited, proper near-field labeld data including a single object from [28] and 3 simple objects from [33].
+Near-field datasets: There are very limited, proper near-field labeled data including a single object from [3] and 3 simple objects from [3].

-2.2.
-Near-field PS
+2.2 Near-field PS

-The near-field setting is intrinsically more complicated to model than the far-field on as it requires handling not only different type of BRDFs [5, 25] but also anisotropic light propagation [26], inconsistent light intensity among the set of LEDs [32, 19] and finally the uncalibrated case [27].
-Given this wide variety of difficulties, most of the proposed near-field PS methods have proposed custom PS data.
+The near-field setting is intrinsically more complicated to model than the far-field one as it requires handling not only different type of BRDFs [5, [23]] but also anisotropic light propagation [226], inconsistent light intensity among the set of LEDs [123, [51]] and finally the uncalibrated case [223].
+Given this wide variety of difficulties, most of the proposed near-field PS methods have presented custom PS data.